Skip to main content

 protocol = mtp.Protocol(name="my_model", instruction_context_snippets=2)

-# Add context
+# Add general context that applies to all instructions

 protocol.add_context("The Cheshire Cat is a fictional character from Lewis Carroll's 'Alice's Adventures in Wonderland'.")